Blog Header Logo

 And third, the most important reason - is that unsupervised access by children under 5 has resulted in hundreds of drowning incidents by children under 5 years old.

-HIGH TEMPERATURES: Young children have skinny little bodies with thin skin.
-They absorb heat much more rapidly than adults, and can become overheated in just minutes in a spa at 104°, which can lead to dizziness, nausea or even unconsciousness.
+Young children typically have small bodies with thin skin.
+They absorb heat much more rapidly than adults, and can become overheated in just minutes in a spa at 104°F, which can lead to dizziness, nausea or even unconsciousness.
 Children under the age of five heat up four times faster than adults, and also struggle to breathe the very hot and humid (steamy) air coming off of the water.
 Children older than five should limit exposure to hot water, both by reducing spa temperatures to 100° or less, and limiting soaking time to under 10 minutes.

-DROWNING / NEAR DROWNING: A spa or hot tub should always be secured by a locking spa cover, which will make it unlikely that a young child can gain access.
-Children older than five, working as a team, can manage to remove a spa cover - I can tell you from experience!
+A spa or hot tub should always be secured by a locking spa cover, which will make it unlikely that a young child can gain access.
+Children older than five, working as a team, can manage to remove a spa cover.
 A hot tub in the home or backyard can be every bit as dangerous as a swimming pool, and should be regarded as such.
 Drowning can occur from a bump on the head, overheating or from becoming entrapped or suctioned to the spa drain outlet.
 Teach your children to never use a spa or hot tub without constant adult supervision.

 The hard part is - kids LOVE hot tubs, and it's a magnet for them.
 They are drawn to it because it's close to their size, like a mini-pool, and for kids like mine, if you don't let them do it while you are watching, they're going to do it while you are not watching.
 If you really want to allow children older than 5 to use your private / home hot tub, here are some sensible rules to make it safer.